swatiradia/Data_Structures/algorithms/src/Searching_Algorithms/Seaching_Algorithms_Explained.md

 6. Continue this process, narrowing down the search range each time, until you find the item or determine that it's not in the list.

 ### Binary Recursive Search

+The time complexity of Binary recursive search is O(log n).

 1. Start with a sorted list of items.
 2. Define a function that takes the list, the item to find, and the range to search within (initially, the entire list).